 Our highly skilled mental health practitioners treat each client with dignity, respect, and compassion.

-KidsTLC Outpatient Behavioral Health Program is committed to learning each individual’s issues and working toward optimum well-being.
+The Lotus Clinics at KidsTLC are committed to learning each individual’s issues and working toward optimum well-being.
 In a comfortable, safe and supportive atmosphere, we offer highly personalized approaches tailored to each client’s individual needs in order to attain the personal growth they desire.

 Services Currently Offered: